dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-6-Configure-Rancher-Logging.md

 ![Rancher-logging-configuration-app-deployment-26](../images/Rancher-logging-configuration-app-deployment-26.jpg)

-We have successfully created the flow.
+Logging Flow created successfully.

-With this, we have successfully integrated Rancher Logging with EFK Stack.
+With this, we have successfully completed all required steps in Exercise 6: "Configure Rancher Logging".

 In the next section we will view the application logs generated from rke2-cluster into Elastic search.

+We are now ready to move to the Exercise 7: [Exercise 7: View Logs using Kibana Dashboard](./Exercise-7-View-Logs-Using-Kibana-Dashboard.md)